 Classical Stat.
 Mech.
-I: Foundation of statistical mechanics; specification of states in a system contact between statistics and thermodynamics, the classical ideal state, the entropy of mixing and Gibbs paradox.
-The phase space of classical systems, Liouville's theorem and its consequences.
+I: Foundation of statistical mechanics; specification of states in a system, contact between statistics and thermodynamics, the classical ideal state, the entropy of mixing and Gibbs paradox, the correct enumeration of the microstate, concept of ensemble, The phase space of classical systems, Liouville's theorem and its consequences.

 Classical Stat.
 Mech.
-II: The microcanonical ensemble with examples.
-The canonical ensemble and its thermodynamics, partition function, classical ideal gas in canonical ensemble theory, energy fluctuations in the canonical ensemble.
-A system of harmonic oscillators.
-The statistics of paramagnetism.
-The grand canonical ensemble, the physical significance of the statistical quantities, examples, fluctuation of energy and density.
-Cluster expansion of classical gas, the virial equation of state.
+II: The microcanonical ensemble, classical ideal gas, one dimensional simple harmonic oscillator, the canonical ensemble, equilibrium between a system and a heat reservoir, A system in a canonical ensemble by methods of most probable values, the canonical ensemble and its thermodynamics, partition function, classical ideal gas in canonical ensemble theory, energy fluctuations in the canonical ensemble & correspondence with the microcanonical ensemble, equipartition theorem, A system of harmonic oscillators, the statistics of paramagnetism, the grand canonical ensemble, equilibrium between system and a particle energy reservoir, a system in a grand canonical ensemble, the physical significance of the statistical quantities, classical ideal gas for nonlocalized and localized particles, solid - vapor equilibrium, fluctuation of energy and density, cluster expansion of classical gas, the virial equation of state.

 Quantum Stat.
-Mech.I: Quantum states and phase space, the density matrix, statistics of various ensembles.
+Mech.
+I : Quantum states and phase space, the density matrix, Liouville's theorem in quantum statistical mechanics, condition for statistical equilibrium, statistics of various ensembles.
 Example of electrons in a magnetic field, a free particle in a box and a linear harmonic oscillator.
-Significance of Boltzamann formula in classical and quantum statistical mechanics.
+System composed of indistinguishable particles

 Quantum Stat.
 Mech.
 II: An ideal gas in quantum mechanical microcanonical ensemble.
-Statistics of occupation numbers, concepts and thermodynamical behaviour of an ideal gas, Bose

-Einstein condensation, Discussion of a gas of photons and phonons, Thermodynamical behaviour of an ideal fermi gas, electron gas in metals, Pauli paramagnetism, statistical equilibrium of white dwarf stars.
+Statistics of occupation numbers, concepts and thermodynamical behaviour of an ideal gas, Bose Einstein condensation, Discussion of a gas of photons and phonons, Thermodynamical behaviour of an ideal fermi gas, electron gas in metals, Pauli paramagnetism, statistical equilibrium of white dwarf stars.